-The U.S. pork industry builds its animal care and well-being programs on the foundation of “What is best for the pig?”
+The U.S. pork industry builds its animal care and well-being programs on the foundation of what is best for the pig.
 U.S. pork producers have a moral obligation to provide the best human care for their animals.
-However, questions regarding one type of production system that utilizes gestation stalls have led to calls for changes that may not provide benefits for the animal and may endanger the health of the sow and her unborn piglets, food safety and the environment.
+However, questions regarding one type of production system that utilizes gestation stalls (individual pens that sows are housed in while pregnant, to monitor feed intake and protect from aggressive sows) have led to calls for changes that may not provide benefits for the animal and may endanger the health of the sow and her unborn piglets, food safety and the environment.

-The sow housing issue remains an important legislative topic across the country.
-Since 2001, when voters in Florida amended their constitution to ban the use of gestation stalls, a number of similar pieces of legislation and a variety of regulations have been offered in at least eight states, including: Oregon, Maryland, Texas, New Jersey, Rhode Island, Massachusetts, Colorado and California.
-This issue has been seized upon by animal rights groups, are focusing their organizing power and funding in states with “citizen-friendly” ballot initiative processes and relatively small livestock populations.
-In 2006, Arizona voters approved a ban on gestation stalls.
-Oregon voters approved a similar ban in 2007.
-In 2008, a voluntary phase-out of gestation stalls was undertaken by the industry in Colorado and pending in California is Proposition 2, a ballot initiative that bans gestation stalls, veal crates and laying hen cages.
+The sow housing issue remains an important legislative topic across the country for both producers and consumers.
+Since 2001, when Florida voters amended their constitution to ban the use of gestation stalls, a number of legislative efforts and a variety of regulations have been offered in several states.
+This issue has been seized upon by animal rights activists, who are focusing their organizing power and mega-fundraising in states with “citizen-friendly” ballot initiative processes.
+Animal rights activists often push for gestation stall bans in states where there is little to no pork production.

 NPPC opposes efforts to prohibit production practices and remains committed to using its resources to fight any legislation or regulation that prevents pork producers from using the most beneficial means of housing sows.
 The pork industry has named sow housing as one of its highest research priorities and has put more than $500,000 toward sow housing research to learn how best to optimize types of housing systems while providing for the well-being of pigs.
 Educational resources are also available to producers through programs and printed materials such as PQA PlusTM and the Swine Care Handbook and through workshops such as the industry’s Sow Housing Forum held in May 2007.